wwdablu/OpenCVision/README.md

 cd build
 cmake -D OPENCV_EXTRA_MODULES_PATH=/Users/wwdablu/Development/OpenCV/contrib/modules -D CMAKE_BUILD_TYPE=RELEASE -D CMAKE_INSTALL_PREFIX=/Users/wwdablu/Development/OpenCV/build ..
 make -j4
+sudo make install
 ```

-Once above commands are executed the OpenCV JAR should be present inside the ```lib``` folder in build folder.
+Once above commands are executed the OpenCV JAR should be present inside the ```share/opencv/java``` folder in build folder.
 There you will find the OpenCV JAR which we can now use for our project.
+It will also contain the dylib which will be mapped to the native library location.

 ## Using the user libraries
 You can now add the JAR for your project and define the path to the native objects to the ```build/lib``` folder.